 - A capital gain (hopefully) when the property is sold.

-However – and this is a big “however” – it could be less.
-It could be a lot less.
-You could make a loss in a particular year, or even overall.
+However, you could also make a loss (on paper) in a particular year, or even overall.
 Equity investments, including property, are inherently uncertain: you shouldn’t invest if you want a steady, predictable income stream.

 Can you invest in property crowdfunding within an ISA?